-- assume a minimum rear depth of 9m.
+- 557. All of these figures exclude any garage area and assume a minimum rear depth of 9m.
 This should allow for a drying area and play/amenity space.
-Furthermore, proposals that arithmetically achieve the specified area of private garden ground, but only by aggregating an assortment of irregular pieces of land, i.e. narrow strips or verges to the side of the dwelling or ground which is significantly sloping, will not be deemed acceptable. - 556.
+Furthermore, proposals that arithmetically achieve the specified area of private garden ground, but only by aggregating an assortment of irregular pieces of land, i.e. narrow strips or verges to the side of the dwelling or ground which is significantly sloping, will not be deemed acceptable. - 558.
 Dwellings specifically designed for single people or for the elderly may justify moderately less garden ground and will be considered as an exception on a case by case basis.
-Provision may also be relaxed in conservation areas and other situations where, for townscape reasons, less onerous requirements can be satisfactorily justified. - 557.
-Proposals for sites that cannot provide adequate private garden space or would result in over intensive residential use will not be supported. - 558.
-While occupiers of flatted developments generally do not seek or expect the same level of garden amenity space as house dwellers they should ideally still have access to amenity open space, particularly as there are often many families with young children living in flatted accommodation. - satisfactory element of garden ground and car parking.
+Provision may also be relaxed in conservation areas and other situations where, for townscape reasons, less onerous requirements can be satisfactorily justified. - 559.
+Proposals for sites that cannot provide adequate private garden space or would result in over intensive residential use will not be supported. - 560.
+While occupiers of flatted developments generally do not seek or expect the same level of garden amenity space as house dwellers they should ideally still have access to amenity open space, particularly as there are often many families with young children living in flatted accommodation. - 561.
+It is important that a property providing land for infill development is not left without a satisfactory element of garden ground and car parking.
 The fact that the occupier of an existing house may be prepared to tolerate a lower level of amenity in order to facilitate a development is not sufficient reason to permit it.
 The planning system operates in the wider public interest and over time, occupancy of property changes and the general level of the quality of the environment must be safeguarded.
 A satisfactory level of residential amenity is maintained for the occupants of the original property.